aaa240015/weatherProjectfinal/README.md

 - Speed of sun movement is adjustable
 - Sky color is a gradient that changes with the rest of the environmental variables
 ###  Customization Feature
 - User can change the colors based on an interactive slider
+- USer can use keyboard inputs to alter the conditions.
+H for hot , C for calm and S for stormy